 Fort Lauderdale, FL, December 21, 2008 --(PR.com

-)-- UltraSports LLC, a charity-minded running event production company, announced today that it has opened registration for the Second Annual KEYS100 ultramarathons, to be held May 16-17, 2009.
-The KEYS100 includes 100-mile and 50-mile individual races and a six-runner 100-mile team relay race in the Florida Keys.
-The event (www.keys100.com) will again raise funds for the fight against prostate cancer, with donations made to The Richard J. Fox Foundation (www.fox-foundation.org), a 501(c) 3 charitable organization whose focus for 20 years has been the prevention and cure of prostate cancer.
+)-- UltraSports LLC, a socially-conscious running event production company, announced today that it has opened registration for the PALM100, a six-runner 100-mile roundtrip footrace from Fort Lauderdale to West Palm Beach and back.
+The PALM100 (www.palm100.com) will raise funds for the fight against prostate cancer, with donations made to The Richard J. Fox Foundation (www.fox-foundation.org), a 501(c) 3 charitable organization whose focus for 20 years has been the prevention and cure of prostate cancer.

-The KEYS100 road race will cover nearly the entire length of the spectacular Florida Keys, a beautiful and memorable running venue for individual ultramarathon runners and relay team members alike.
-The 100-mile races begin in Key Largo and the 50-mile race begins in Marathon, with all events finishing at Smathers Beach in Key West.
-The team relay sets itself apart from other relay races due to its length (100 miles) and team size (six runners), and because the teams themselves determine how far, and how frequently, each member will run.
+The exciting and innovative PALM100 will take place on March 28, 2009.
+The beautiful South Florida route will appeal to locals who want to rediscover their “backyard” and to out-of-state runners seeking a truly memorable running course.
+The PALM100 sets itself apart from other relay races due to its length (100 miles) and team size (six runners), and because the teams themselves determine how far, and how frequently, each member will run.
 This flexible format allows teams to strategically plan for course conditions while catering to the abilities of each teammate.
 The relay is designed so that anyone who has completed a half marathon can readily complete the course with five running friends.

-Individual ultramarathon participants will compete in age group categories.
-The 100-mile finishers will earn a belt buckle in keeping with ultramarathon tradition.
-Relay teams will compete with each other for awards based on finishing times in a number of categories.
-Bragging rights will also extend to special prizes for most original team name, best decorated vehicle and others to maintain an emphasis on broad participation and the crucial fun factor that is such an important part of relay racing.
-All finishers will receive medals.
-Special recognition will go to the team that raises most donations.
+Teams will compete with each other for awards based on finishing times in a number of categories.
+But, bragging rights will also extend to special prizes for most original team name, best decorated vehicle and others in keeping with the emphasis on broad participation and the crucial fun factor that is such an important part of these relays.

-“The UltraSports’ events, the KEYS100 and PALM100 are great vehicles for our organization to raise public awareness as well as funding to fulfill our mission,” stated Ann Marie Fox, a Board Member of The Richard J. Fox Foundation.
-“We are delighted to work with UltraSports LLC on the popular KEYS100 that promotes fitness while raising money for the fight against prostate cancer.”
+“The UltraSports events, the PALM100 and KEYS100 Ultramarathons, are great vehicles for our organization to raise public awareness as well as funding to fulfill our mission,” stated Ann Marie Fox, a Board Member of The Richard J. Fox Foundation.
+“We are delighted to work with UltraSports LLC on this new event, the PALM100, which promotes fitness while raising money for the fight against prostate cancer.”

-Registration for the KEYS100 can be completed online at www.keys100.com or by mail by downloading a registration form at www.keys100.com.
+Registration for the PALM100 can be completed online at www.palm100.com or by mail by downloading a registration form at www.palm100.com.

 About UltraSports , LLC.: A company of runners, for runners, UltraSports LLC is dedicated to creating and directing high quality ultra-marathon length running events in Florida and in other locations throughout the United States.
 Based in Fort Lauderdale, the Company promotes ultra-running in general and is focused at present on creating 100-mile team relay races and individual ultramarathon events in its home state.